 It slowly metes them out so you get

 The protective effect of important proteins like albumin is a genuine anti-aging effect of alpha hydroxy acids.
 It's not just a mechanical effect of removing old dead upper layers, which wouldn't really be an anti-aging effect because it doesn't do anything to slow the aging process in the skin.

-DURK: In addition we put at least half a dozen very powerful antioxidants in New Feeling, and we have a system that allows these antioxidants to penetrate through the stratum corneum into the living layer in the epidermis.
+DURK: In addition we put at least half a dozen very powerful antioxidants in our new formulation, and we have a system that allows these antioxidants to penetrate through the stratum corneum into the living layer in the epidermis.
 I might add that we've put in several different specific growth factors that are involved in fibroblast growth and in the production of connective tissue.
 We've also provided sacrificial targets for cross-linking reactions.
 These are important, because they "take the heat" from free radicals, allowing protein molecules to continue to function.

 SANDY: Now, one nice thing about a skin product is that, as a consumer, you can quickly see whether the effect that is being promised to you or described to you is actually taking place.
 And that's really the bottom line.

 DURK: We also have very powerful chelating agents to soak up transition metals that would otherwise act as powerful free-radical catalysts.
 It's a very complex system.
 It took an awful lot of work to put it together, but the results are quite remarkable.